raquelredo/Projects/Kaggle - Human Resources Analytics/README.md

 Why are our best and most experienced employees leaving prematurely?
 Have fun with this database and try to predict which valuable employees will leave next.
 Fields in the dataset include:

+-   Last evaluation
-Last evaluation Number of projects Average monthly hours Time spent at the company Whether they have had a work accident Whether they have had a promotion in the last 5 years Department Salary Whether the employee has left
+-   Number of projects
+-   Average monthly hours
+-   Time spent at the company
+-   Whether they have had a work accident
+-   Whether they have had a promotion in the last 5 years
+-   Department
+-   Salary
+-   Whether the employee has left

 \*This dataset is simulated Released Under CC BY-SA 4.0 License

-Each row corresponds to an *employee*
+**Note: Each row corresponds to an employee**

 <table style="width:90%;">
 <colgroup>